 - Nigeria – The Agbami deepwater project uses a floating production, storage and offloading vessel to produce oil in 4,800 feet (1,463 m) of water.
 The project's subsea wells, completed using intelligent well technology, are some of the most complex in the world.

-- United States, Gulf of Mexico – The Perdido Development began production in March 2010.
-Tethered in nearly 8,000 feet (2,438 m) of water, Perdido is the world's deepest offshore oil and gas drilling and production spar.
+- United States, Gulf of Mexico – The Perdido Development began production in 2010.
+Tethered in nearly 8,000 feet (2,438 m) of water, Perdido is one of the world's deepest offshore oil and gas drilling and production spars.

 Investing in New Finds

-As of 2011, Chevron was one of the world's more active offshore operators.
+As of 2012, Chevron was one of the world's more active offshore operators.
 Key exploration areas are the U.S. Gulf of Mexico, the deep waters off western Africa and offshore northwest Australia.
-Drilling and seismic activities occurred or are being planned in several test areas, including the North Atlantic Margin offshore the United Kingdom, the east coast of Canada and deepwater Brazil.
+Drilling and seismic activities occurred or were in various stages of planning in several other areas, including Argentina, the east coast of Canada, China, central Europe, Indonesia, the Kurdistan region of Iraq, Liberia, Morocco, Suriname, Thailand, Vietnam and offshore the United Kingdom.